Courses I Teach

 - All About....
 How Grading works and iPeer Assessment Form (Excel sheet)

-MBA Students and other non-iSchool UW Students - How to get in my classes
+MBA and other non-iSchool UW Students - How to get in my classes

-I welcome you guys in these courses.
-First because I was a UW MBA '84, probably before you were born, and second because you bring a different perspective to the courses.
-Most students are grad students in some UW program, mostly in the Information School's MSIM and MLIS programs but also the Law School, Nursing, MBA, etc.Unfortunately, at the start of each quarter’s registration there is always a bit of a issue in getting the registration system to work smoothly for you.
-Here are a couple pieces of information for you until we get you in the classes.
+These courses are 100% online with no scheduled sessions.
+As with all online courses, it is up to the student to stay on track or to ask for help.
+Most students are grad students in some UW program, mostly in the Information School's MSIM and MLIS programs but also the Law School, Nursing, MBA, etc.At the start of each quarter’s registration, there may be a bit of confusion.
+Here are a couple of pieces of information to help you get you in the classes.

 - There is no enrollment cap in any of these courses, so there is and will always be a seat for you.
 Don't panic if it takes a few days to navigate the system.
 The door will not close on you.

-- They will need your UW ID – first part of your UW email address to process the registrations.
+- Always include your UW ID – first part of your UW email address in any communications with MSIM or me.

 Please feel free to contact me at any time before, during or after the course.Bob